 - Certificates.

 - Standards-based TLS for the creation of secure channels.

-- AES128 for encryption.
+- Encryption.

 SIC creates trusted connections between Security Gateways, management servers and other Check Point components.
 Trust is required to install polices on Security Gateways and to send logs between Security Gateways and management servers.